SnakeyRoad/BBS-style-shopping-system/README.md

 To run the build artifact in windows: press win+r, type: cmd for command prompt, navigate to directory containing the JAR file: "cd path\to\your\directory", run file using "java -jar ElectronicShopSystem.jar"

 To run the build artifact in Linux:   Open a new Terminal, navigate to directory containing the JAR file: "cd path\to\your\directory"
 Set the JAR file as executeable: "chmod +x ElectronicShopSystem.jar"
 Verify: "ls -l ElectronicShopSystem.jar"
 Output (on my Linux Mint): "-rwxr-xr-x 1 cpm cpm 25830 Mar  7 11:37 ElectronicShopSystem.jar"
 Output interpretation: "-rwxr-xr-x: Permissions (owner can read/write/execute, group and others can read/execute) -> correctly set as executable!
-                                                                                          Run file using: "java -jar ElectronicShopSystem.jar"
-                                                                              See below on how to log in: "!! [[[HOW TO LOGIN]]] !!"
+Run file using: "java -jar ElectronicShopSystem.jar" See below on how to Login

 - NOTES FOR BOTH WINDOWS AND LINUX: